 Nawaz Sharif handed 7 years in Al-Azizia, acquitted in Flagship reference

+The court also fined Nawaz $25 million and 1.5m pounds, according to initial reports.

+The former premier, however, was acquitted in the Flagship Investments reference.
+Accountability Judge Arshad Malik while reading out the short order said there was no case against Nawaz in the Flagship reference.

-According to local media reports, the PML-N quaid was taken into custody in court and will be transported to jail shortly.
-Armoured vehicles are standing by outside the court premises to transport the former prime minister to prison.
+Nawaz has been taken into custody and will be transported to jail shortly.
+Armoured vehicles are standing by outside the premises to transport the former prime minister to prison.
+Following the conviction, his lawyer Khawaja Haris requested the judge that the PML-N quaid be shifted to Lahore's Kot Lakhpat Jail instead of Adiala Jail.
+The court, after reserving its verdict on the request, accepted Nawaz's request.

-The verdict was announced almost immediately after Nawaz arrived in the courtroom.
-He will have the option to challenge the verdict against him.
+The verdict ─ initially expected between 9am to 10am ─ was announced almost immediately after Nawaz arrived in the courtroom close to 2:45pm.

 Section 9(a)(v) says: "A holder of a public office, or any other person, is said to commit or to have committed the offence of corruption and corrupt practices if he or any of his dependents or benamidar owns, possesses, or has acquired right or title in any assets or holds irrevocable power of attorney in respect of any assets or pecuniary resources disproportionate to his known sources of income, which he cannot reasonably account for, or maintains a standard of living beyond that which is commensurate with his sources of income."

+PML-N leader Ahsan Iqbal, spokesperson Marriyum Aurangzeb and veteran politician Javed Hashmi arrived at court and were permitted to enter the premises.
+Other leaders, including former prime minister Shahid Khaqan Abbasi, were not allowed to enter.

+Nawaz, who arrived in Islamabad from Lahore on Sunday, visited a farmhouse this morning where he offered sadqa and held a meeting with senior party leaders, DawnNewsTV reported, citing sources.

-Soon after Nawaz reached the Federal Judicial Complex in Islamabad, PML-N supporters gathered outside the premises began stone pelting police and trying to force their way into the court complex, DawnNewsTV reported.
+He reached the Federal Judicial Complex a little after 2:15pm, after which PML-N supporters gathered outside the premises began pelting stones and tried to force their way into the court complex, DawnNewsTV reported.
 Police retaliated with tear gas shelling and baton-charging the supporters.

-The judgement was expected to be announced between 9am to 10am.
-However, there was a delay for unspecified reasons and sources within the court said the judgement would be announced after 2pm.
+Security was beefed up around the judicial complex, with heavy contingents of police and Rangers deployed around the building and along roads leading to the court.

+Although Section 144 has been imposed in the capital, the Islamabad and Rawalpindi administrations decided that there would be no blockade at the entry points of the capital, and security officials would only ensure strict checking.

 Accountability Judge Mohammad Arshad Malik on Dec 19 had reserved judgement in both the references filed by the National Accountability Bureau (NAB) against the former premier.

-A long series of court cases in which the Sharif family have fought accusations of money laundering, tax evasion and hiding offshore assets will culminate in today's judgement.
-Since September 2017, Nawaz has appeared before the accountability courts some 165 times.

-On July 28, 2017, the SC verdict had, besides disqualifying then prime minister Nawaz from his position, also directed the accountability authority to file three references – regarding the family's Avenfield Properties, Al-Azizia, and Flagship Investment – before the accountability court.

-The two references against Hussain and Hasan Nawaz, that the accountability court is to take up today, concern the setting up of the Al-Azizia and Hill Metal Establishment in Saudi Arabia, and Flagship Investment in the United Kingdom.
-The accountability court has charged Nawaz in both references under Section 9(a)(v) of the National Accountability Ordinance, 1999.
+The two references concern the setting up of the Al-Azizia and Hill Metal Establishment in Saudi Arabia, and Flagship Investment in the United Kingdom.
+The accountability court charged Nawaz in both references under Section 9(a)(v) of the National Accountability Ordinance, 1999.

-Accountability court Judge Mohammad Bashir, who had announced the Avenfield verdict, had recused himself from hearing the two remaining references against Nawaz.

 Take a look: 'Corruption references against me are punishment for treason case against Musharraf'

-The cases were then shifted to the court of Judge Arshad Malik.

-NAB's special prosecutor says the case against the Sharifs revolves around finding out how the family’s companies were established and through which resources.
+According to NAB's special prosecutor, the case against the Sharifs revolved around finding out how the family’s companies were established and through which resources.

 According to a plea by the Sharif family in court, the late Mian Mohammad Sharif, [Nawaz Sharif's father] established Gulf Steel Mills (GSM) in the UAE in 1974.